ZapCon1/KnowledgeBase/ArgumentVariables.md

 For Argument 2, you can only pass six letters as arguments `A`, `B`, `C`, and `I`, `J`, `K`.
 But critically, you can pass and abritrary number of of `I`, `J`, `K` arguments into the macro.
 The macro can be coded to account for however many get passed in, which gives a lot of flexibility.
+This is effectively a way you can pass array data into a macro as an argument.

 ## Argument 1 vs Argument 2